 Over the years, changes in salinity and the decline in aquatic vegetation, has altered the fishery in Back Bay proper.
 Currently, white perch is the primary sport fish in the bay.
 Anglers continue to take largemouth bass and bluegill from the creeks feeding the bay.
 These creeks also offer excellent fishing for channel catfish during the spring spawning period.

+No camping is allowed at the WMA.
 False Cape State Park offers hiking, biking, primitive camping and an interpretative center.
 This unique habitat hosts a variety of wildlife species and is a birder’s paradise.
 Back Bay National Wildlife Refuge has a visitor center and trails through the dunes.

 There’s a boat ramp and parking at the Princess Anne headquarters.